Zematus/Worlds/Modding Guide/Guides/entities_guide.md

 ### FACTION

-  This type of entity encapsulates any faction that can be part of a polity. most decisions have a faction as target entity.
+  This type of entity encapsulates any faction that can be part of a polity.
+Most decisions have a faction as target entity.

   ***Attributes:***

-  - **type**
-    Attribute that returns the type of faction.
-Current available type: **clan** *Example:* `"target.type == clan"`

   - **administrative_load**
     Attribute that returns the faction's current administrative load as a **numeric** value.